 No Charge to Attend ONLINE for Members or Guests!

-The June 2016 Edition of The Profit Newsletter is now available for download.
+The September 2016 Edition of The Profit Newsletter is now available for download.
 There are 54 pages this month full of upcoming meetings, workshops, educational articles and other valuable information for your real estate investing pleasure and success.
 Download it and check it out!

 The Profit is Atlanta REIA's digital, interactive newsletter for serious real estate investors delivered as an Adobe PDF file to read on your PC, Mac, Smart Phone, iPad or other mobile ready devices.
 Many of the articles and ads in The Profit contain many hyperlinks you can click to get more information online!
 The high res version of The Profit is "print ready" for those who want to print the newsletter on their home or business printer.Read More >>